damies13/rfswarm/Doc/FAQ.md

 ## Do we have any sample test cases?

-At the moment I'm not providing any sample test cases, the test cases I have, run against opencart (https://www.opencart.com/), so while it would be easy for me to provide some test cases against the opencart demo site, i'm reluctant to do so, as people might load up the demo site without first getting permission to do so.
+At the moment I'm not providing any sample test cases, the test cases I have, run against [OpenCart](https://www.opencart.com/), so while it would be easy for me to provide some test cases against the opencart demo site, i'm reluctant to do so, as people might load up the demo site without first getting permission to do so.
 I do not want to encourage this.

 Additionally rfswarm is aimed at people / teams already using robot framework, with a performance tester looking to leverage existing functional test scripts for reuse for performance testing as well, so it's expected that rfswarm users will already have test cases, you just need to add some minor adjustments to as covered in the documentation [Preparing for performance](./Preparing_for_perf.md)